-Applying D³b’s Research Methodology, the D³b Center and its partners are reducing the time to discovery, clinical trial delivery, and improved care for children.
-Tasks that once took researchers years to complete can now be completed in minutes, made possible through D³b’s research platforms.
-These innovative platforms help to remove the current barriers to research within the Department of Surgery at CHOP, across the Research Institute, and throughout the entire scientific community.
+The D³b Center and its partners are removing previous barriers to research within the Department of Surgery at CHOP, across the CHOP Research Institute, and throughout the entire scientific community.
 By breaking down silos, D³b is empowering and facilitating researchers everywhere to accelerate translational impact from the bench to the bedside.

 Breakthroughs for every child, every time, everywhere.